 A note about measurements: Handmade Japanese knives can vary in their dimensions, so these measurements are only an example.

-About the shape - Inspired by the profile of a traditional European chef knife, gyutos are a multi purpose knife with a slight meat cutting bias and “gyuto” even translates to “cow sword”.
+About the Shape - Inspired by the profile of a traditional European chef knife, Gyutos are a multi purpose knife with a slight meat cutting bias.
+“Gyuto” translates to “cow sword.”
 If you want one knife to do it all, This is it.
-The longer blade typically gives the blade a forward balance that allows it to work for you.
-While the blade would ideally by slid forward or back while cutting, they are also great for folks that prefer to 'rock' their knife while cutting.
+Starting at 180mm, Gyutos can reach the ridiculously long (and awesome) 370mm.
+For the at-home or professional cook, we recommend a Gyuto which measures between 210mm and 270mm long.

 Aogami Super is the king of knife steel - super easy to sharpen, gets a laser beam edge, cuts like silk and is very rugged for its hardness.
 It’s called SUPER for a reason.
 The outer layer is stainless steel, making this knife very easy to maintain.

 Carbon steel gets crazy sharp and holds an edge very well, but can rust.
 Stainless steel has the benefit of being less prone to rust but isn’t quite as sharp.
 Luckily, Japan has the solution.
 They make lots of kitchen knives by sandwiching 3 layers of steel together.
 In the case of kitchen knives the softer, outside layer is stainless and the hard core is carbon steel.
 The best of both worlds, super sharp — with low hassle.
 These are some of the most popular knives we sell.
 The exposed core steel can rust, and you have to wipe it dry to keep that from happening, but this is only a small part of the knife.
 Over time, the edge will oxidize from from shiny to a dull grey, this oxide layer slows down rust.